 While the president’s current doctor didn’t disclose whether or not the President is still taking the medication, it is worth noting that the physician to the president who completes periodic physical exams of the president did list the medication as one the president was taking, the last examination being completed on 1/16/2018.
 It is also important to know that the president’s personal care provider is not required to disclose this information, as was the case with some former presidents such as Bill Clinton.

 Does Donald Trump have Erectile Dysfunction?

 While this may finally give some insight as to the president’s hair style, the laughter subsides when we learned through newly published studies that these medications can cause erectile dysfunction.
-It is especially troubling because users reported that not only did this issue persist after they stopped taking the drug, but that in some cases the erectile dysfunction couldn’t even be remedied by viagra and other similar prescription medications.
+It is especially troubling because users reported that not only did this issue persist after they stopped taking the drug, but that in some cases the erectile dysfunction couldn’t even be remedied by viagra and other similar prescription medications or male enhancement pills.

 The potential problem with these medications has everything to do with how they are biochemically activated within the body, which also involves various hormones.
 This means that when an individual stops taking these medications it can potentially cause a whole host of problems related to our hormones.